St. Paul Ballet is recognized for its dedication to

 There is no substitute for actively participating in art.
 We have found that a welcoming, non judgmental atmosphere is the most critical factor in participation.
 St. Paul ballet celebrates inclusiveness and values all body types.

 Other barriers to participation include location (transportation) and cost.
 At St. Paul Ballet we have the good fortune of residing just three blocks off the Greenline LRT in St. Paul.
-In 2018 we will give over $10,000 in scholarships and we always offer the first class free.
+In 2019, we will give over $10,000 in scholarships annually and we always offer the first class free.

 SPB also serves the broader population of St. Paul and Minneapolis through: